bglover/puppet-users_sys/README.md

 defined as all my manifests are done in modules.
 Its called users_sys as opposed to users_ftp or users_smb, etc.

-Also, I like JSON and I'm keeping a firm code/data split, so expect configurations purely as JSON.
+Also, I like JSON and Im keeping a firm code/data split, so expect configurations purely as JSON.
 ## class users_sys

 Assuming your site.pp consists of hiera_include('classes'), how to use: